 As a child, I remember my mother keeping a meticulous record of things she bought with the housekeeping money my father gave her.
 I often wondered why; and when I asked, she’d say she needed to make hisaab, or be accountable for the money she used.
-Since the money was entrusted to her by my father, she had toRead Full Article
+Since the money was entrusted to her by my father, she had toRead article

 When most people think about volunteering there seems to be a rather bleak outlook on it, either for reasons of no monetary incentive for those who give up their time, or for it not being widely accepted as ‘proper work’.
-Throughout the past few years, I’ve learnt that volunteering your time for causes and projectsRead Full Article
+Throughout the past few years, I’ve learnt that volunteering your time for causes and projectsRead article

 One of our readers sent us this review about one of the most widely known Islamic Time Management Programs online: Time Traveller Master by Shaykh Muhammad Al-Shareef.
 She retells her personal experience and judgment on the product’s content, delivery, customer service and more.
-If you like to sign up for the course click here! – Review of Time Traveller (3.5 out of 5 overall) IRead Full Article
+If you like to sign up for the course click here! – Review of Time Traveller (3.5 out of 5 overall) IRead article

 This post was taken from Muslim Fit for Life

 “The Messenger of Allâh [pbuh], whenever he is given the opportunity to choose between two affairs, he always chooses the easiest and the most convenient.
 But if he is certain that it is sinful, he will be as far as he could from it.”
 [Sahih Al-Bukhari 1/503]